emcassi/emcassi/README.md

 # Hi, I’m Alex :)
-- I make a variety of projects, but I really enjoy iOS and web development
+- I make a variety of projects, but I really enjoy mobile development
 - 📫 You can reach me at alex.wayne.dev@gmail.com